 Had He not really wanted to save us, He might have said something like, “You know what, never-mind.
 They’re not worth it.
 This is too much and I’m not doing it.”

-We may also consider the sacrifice of our comfort and personal enjoyment while fasting, or we might reflect on the sacrifices of our selfless and brave Military.
+We might also consider the comforts and personal enjoyments we give up while fasting, or we may reflect on the selfless acts of our brave Military.

-However, sometimes we may come across more subtle opportunities to sacrifice as well, which can greatly benefit us.
+However, there are more subtle opportunities to sacrifice as well, which can greatly benefit us.

-Would it be asking too much for us to forfeit the feeling of satisfaction we get from being right or from getting in the last word, so that we can live in peace?
+Would it be asking too much for us to forfeit the feeling of satisfaction we get from being right or from getting in the last word, so that we can have peace?

-Or is it out of order to say that we should forgo a little fun, so that we can spend more time in God’s Word and work toward that close relationship with Him that we’ve been desiring to have?
+Or is it out of order to say we should forgo a little fun, so that we can spend more time in God’s Word and work toward that close relationship we’ve been desiring to have with Him?